dshanske/MinimalistFlexCP/README.md

 ## Changelog

+### 1.0.3
+* Addressed an important issue where the menu items cannot be opened due to an improper usage of e.preventDefault().

 ### 1.0.2
 * Addressed keyboard navigation issues.
 Implemented a mechanism to trap focus within the open menu.
 * Added visual distinction for focused elements.